Letter to Editor, Dec. 28, 2020: Horse Protection Act needs more muscle

 Editor, Times-Dispatch:

-Knowing these two solutions are on the verge of success, the Tennessee Walking Horse industry and U.S. Sen. Lamar Alexander, R-Tenn., are attempting to thwart them by sneaking a last-minute weakening provision into the end-of-year COVID-19 relief bill.
-Co-opting such important legislation is as shameful as trying to codify horse soring into law.
+Knowing these two solutions are on the verge of success, the Tennessee Walking Horse Industry and Sen. Lamar Alexander (R-TN) are attempting to thwart them by sneaking a last-minute weakening provision into end of year COVID-19 relief bill.
+Coopting such important legislation is as shameful as trying to codify horse soring into law.
 We must prevent this from happening, and demand real change to protect our nation’s beloved equines.

 Natalya Bull.